-The Company presents Adjusted EBITDA, Adjusted EBITDA margin, Normalized Free Cash Flow, Consolidated EBITDA, Consolidated Funded Debt, Net and the Consolidated Net Leverage Ratio because it considers them important supplemental measure of its performance and believes it is frequently used by securities analysts, investors and other interested parties in the evaluation of the Company's results.
-Management uses these non-GAAP measures to further understand its "core operating performance."
+The Company presents Adjusted EBITDA because it considers it an important supplemental measure of its performance and believes it is frequently used by securities analysts, investors and other interested parties in the evaluation of the Company's results.
+Management uses this non-GAAP measure to further understand its "core operating performance."
 The Company believes its "core operating performance" is helpful in understanding its ongoing performance in the ordinary course of operations.
-The Company believes that providing Adjusted EBITDA, Adjusted EBITDA margin, Normalized Free Cash Flow, Consolidated EBITDA, Consolidated Funded Debt, Net and the Consolidated Net Leverage Ratio to investors, in addition to corresponding income statement and cash flow statement measures, affords investors the benefit of viewing its performance using the same financial metrics that the management team uses in making many key decisions and understanding how the core business and its results of operations has performed.
+The Company believes that providing Adjusted EBITDA to investors, in addition to corresponding income statement and cash flow statement measures, affords investors the benefit of viewing its performance using the same financial metrics that the management team uses in making many key decisions and understanding how the core business and its results of operations has performed.
 The Company further believes that providing this information allows its investors greater transparency and a better understanding of its core financial performance.
+In addition, the instruments governing the Company's indebtedness use EBITDA (with additional adjustments) to measure its compliance with covenants.

 Non-GAAP financial measures are not in accordance with or an alternative for GAAP.
-Adjusted EBITDA, Adjusted EBITDA margin, Normalized Free Cash Flow, Consolidated EBITDA, Consolidated Funded Debt, Net and the Consolidated Net Leverage Ratio should not be considered in isolation from or as a substitute for financial information presented in accordance with GAAP, and may be different from Adjusted EBITDA, Adjusted EBITDA margin, Normalized Free Cash Flow, Consolidated EBITDA, Consolidated Funded Debt, Net and the Consolidated Net Leverage Ratio presented by other companies.
+Adjusted EBITDA should not be considered in isolation from or as a substitute for financial information presented in accordance with GAAP, and may be different from Adjusted EBITDA presented by other companies.